Human immunodeficiency virus genotypic resistance testing

 The test result identifies the viral mutations.
 These are described by a combination of letters and numbers, for example K103N.
 Based on the test result, your doctor will identify whether a given mutation is one known to cause drug resistance.
 Not all mutations cause drug resistance.
 Your doctor can then adjust your antiviral medications to find the most effective combination.

 The test is not good at detecting 'minority' mutations, which affect less than 20% of the virus population.
+Unknown resistance mutations may be present in rare strains of HIV.

 This test involves several time consuming processes.The test results may take several week to become available.